a-ng-d/figmug-ui/docs/terrazzo-guide.md

 ## The Unified `build-scss.js` Script

 We use a single script `scripts/build-scss.js` that both lists available Terrazzo files and builds them.
-This script supports two syntax styles for greater flexibility.
+The script provides a simple and intuitive syntax for managing design tokens.

 ## Available Commands